 If you go this route, stick to plain live active culture yogurt free of added sugars and flavoring.
 Generally, vaginal probiotics are used sporadically or for a short period to prevent or treat an infection.

 More mainstream medical research is coming from investigating this topic.
 One study showed that weekly suppositories of L. rhamnosus GR-1 and B-54 decreased recurring UTIs from six per year to only 1.6 on average.

 Prebiotics worked just as well; they decreased the number of 1 UTIs to only 1.3 per year.
 This means that if feeding our bacterial guests well allows them to grow and thrive.
 (Reid, 1995).
 Other studies showed that vaginal suppository containing lactobacilli repopulated women’s vaginas for several months after use.
 (Tomusiak, 2015; Bruce, 1988).

-Importantly, these studies show that not only do probiotics effectively treat UTIs and vaginal infections, they have few, if any, side effects.
+Importantly, these studies show that not only do probiotics effectively treat UTIs and vaginal infections, but they also have few, if any, side effects.
 (Reid, 1995).
 When women complained, these were no worse than the complaints of women using placebos.
 (Tomusiak, 2015) This means that probiotics are pretty safe!

-This is a marked improvement compared to side effects of antibiotics.
+This is a marked improvement compared to the side effects of antibiotics.
 In fact, suppositories help to revive your good bacteria after antibiotics destroy them.
 Generally, you can take vaginal suppositories for 3-7 days.
 (Reid, 2004; Tomsuiak, 2015) Of course, if you have a serious infection (or if you have fevers or body aches) or are unsure if it is a UTI, you should touch base with your doctor first.

 Best Vaginal Probiotics for UTI Prevention

 So, what vaginal probiotic should you get?
 Great question!
 Unfortunately, if you live in the US, this may be a tall order.
 Here are two options:

 - Purfem probiotic: This contains one billion colony forming units (CFU) each of L. rhamnosus and L. gasseri.
 It helps to prevent and treat vaginal infection as well as build up the vaginal flora after using antibiotics.